Heyuri/Uploader/README.md

-2024/05/19 v3.1 Fixed a bug about not loading if the user had invalid cookies 2024/08/03 v3.2 IP bans can now work without logging setting turned on as well
+2024/05/19 v3.1 Fixed a bug about not loading if the user had invalid cookies 2024/08/03 v3.2 IP bans can now work without logging setting turned on as well 2024/10/08 v3.3 Fixed a bug where files could be deleted with empty password

 ## Installation
 - Clone repo into web directory (or unzip it there)